syncfusion-content/asp.net-core-docs/aspnet-core/RadialMenu/TemplateSupport.md

                             Model–view–controller (MVC) is a software architecture pattern which separates the representation of information from the user's interaction with it.
                             The model consists of application data, business rules, logic, and functions.
 A view can be any output representation of data, such as a chart or a diagram.
                             Multiple views of the same data are possible, such as a bar chart for management and a tabular view for accountants.
-                            The controller mediates input, converting it to commands for the model or view.The central ideas behind MVC are code reusability and in addition to dividing the application into three kinds of components, the MVC design defines the interactions between them.
+                            The controller mediates input, converting it to commands for the model or view.The central ideas behind MVC are code reusable and in addition to dividing the application into three kinds of components, the MVC design defines the interactions between them.
                         </p>

                         <p>A controller can send commands to its associated view to change the view's presentation of the model (e.g., by scrolling through a document).
 It can also send commands to the model to update the model's state (e.g., editing a document).</p>